-There are two logs available to report on client contacts with timeserver.
-These are the Client Detail Log and the Client Summary Log.
+Two reports are available on client contacts with timeserver, the Client Detail log and the Client Summary log.

 Client Detail Log

 The Client Detail Log shows the time requests from clients.
 When enabled the report will show every time a client asks the server for the time. the report shows the date for request (Y-M-D), the time of the request, the time zone used (UTC is GMT), the time on the client (if available), the difference in seconds between the client and the server, and the IP address of the client making the request.